grimmmyshini/Evaluating-Instruction-Following-LLMs/README.md

 ### Experiment 4: Instruction Reordering

-For this experiment, we try to assess the accuracy of instruction following over all the possible combinations of the added instruction.
+For this experiment, we try to examine the accuracy of instruction following over all possible combinations of appended instructions.

 *Experiment datasets*:
 ```bash